Public app review - Social platform for fractional investing

 Public’s Town Hall

-If you want a chance to engage directly with executives of the companies you are investing in – specifically with Public’s founders and CEOs – Public has started Town Hall where you have the opportunity to ask questions and get answers live through written Q&As in the app.
+If you want a chance to engage directly with executives of the companies you are investing in – specifically with Public’s founders and CEOs – Public has started Town Hall where you can ask questions and get answers live through written Q&As in the app.
 Note that these town halls are not intended to be a way to get investment advice.

 How much does Public cost?